RussH-code/fht/Pipelines/Site rate shift pipeline/README.md

 Options | Details
 --------|--------
- input  | The original sequence alignment output prefix | The string to prefix to output files percentage | The % of sites to filter (see output section) first group | Filename of the 1st group of organisms, one species per line second group | Filename of the 2nd group of organisms, one species per line
+ firstrate  | Site-specific rate for first group of organisms secondrate | Site-specific rate for second group of organisms rateoutput | The name of the rate comparison file percentage | The percentage of sites to filter alignment | The original multiple sequence alignment finaloutput | The filename of the finaloutput

 #### Output
 The two key output files are `{output_prefix}_lnfd.txt` and `{output_prefix}_mnfd.txt`.
 They contain the filtered alignments according to functional divergence scores. **L** and **M** stands for the least and most divergent sites respectively.